Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Practical Intelligence** According to sternberg .Intelligence related to your overall success in life.
 Sternberg argues there are 2 basic forms of intelligence.
 Creative and Analytical intelligence .
 - **Analytical Intelligence** Related to understnading and dealing with abstract ideas.Such as measured in IQ tests.
 - **Creative Intelligence** Related to generation of novel ideas and products.
-- **Emotional Intelligence** Intelligence which is accurate assessment,understanding,expression and regulation of emotions .

 ![alt text](intel.PNG)